kamilsmuga/COMP41550-Smuga-Kamil-12258018/assignment1/README.md

+- Name: HelloUCD
+- Kamil Smuga
+- Student Number: 12258018
+- email: smugakamil@gmail.com
+- comments:

-Things done to display logo and label properly on iPhones 4 and 5:
+1. Things done to display logo and label properly on iPhones 4 and 5:
 - A view in Main.storyboard contains a Container View.
 Container View is center aligned to X and Y to a Superview.
 Also, a Container View has fixed Height and Width constraints.